tlrobinson/overrides/README.md

 };
 ```

+Behind the scenes we create wrapper components that automatically apply the overrides.
+The primary reason it needs to be done in a higher-order component or hook is so that we don't generate new wrapper components on every render (which causes all kinds of problems).

 ## Why Overrides?

 Overrides can be thought of as "render props on steriods".
 Instead of adding a render prop for each sub-component of your component, you set up overrides which are activated using the `overrides` prop.
 In exchange, you get both the equivalent of a render prop (by using a `component` override), as well as shortcuts to override the `style` or `props` of the default sub-component implemention.
 This is even more powerful when you consider nested overrides.

 ## Why this `overrides` library?

 The [example implementation described in the above linked article](https://gist.github.com/schnerd/30c1415b7621d0e71352aa0c0184f175#file-overrides-example-internal-js) and the implementation in Base Web requires a fair amount of manual destructuring and prop spreading.
-This work can be encapsulated in a Hook or Higher-Order Component.
+This work can be encapsulated in a hook or higher-order component.

 [`react-overrides`](https://github.com/ilyalesik/react-overrides) is another project that implements the overrides pattern, but it requires a custom Babel plugin.